saratateno/presentation/rap.md

 Testing sounds on the page - content that you cannot see,

-yet coaches keep on yellin' - please stick with TDD.
+yet coaches keep on sayin' - you must stick with TDD.

 ### SARA END